renoki-co/elasticscout/README.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

+ElasticScout is an Elasticsearch Driver for Laravel Scout.

-This package is an initial fork from [the package by Babenko Ivan's Elasticscout Driver](https://github.com/babenkoivan/scout-elasticsearch-driver).
-This package was re-written using better code support and separate branches for different ES versions.
+This package was froked from [Elasticscout Driver repo](https://github.com/babenkoivan/scout-elasticsearch-driver) and was improved with better code quality and LTS support for multiple Elasticsearch versions.

 Versioning
 ------